Long Island: Point Lookout

 As of the 2010 census, there were 1,219 people, 500 households, and 352 families residing in the CDP.
 The median income for a household in the CDP was $107,354, and the median income for a family was $161,726.
 Point Lookout ZIP Code is 11569.
 Area Code is 516.
 The latitude of Point Lookout is 40.592N.
 The longitude is -73.581W.
 It is in the Eastern Standard time zone.
 Elevation is 3 feet.

-For many years, the area was a little more than a jumbo-sized sandbar off the South Shore.
+For many years, the area was little more than a jumbo-sized sandbar off the South Shore.
 Then, it was changed after William Reynolds dragged the channel that abides his name and constructed the city of Long Beach.
 The residents there name the community as Point Lookout, apparently because of its location at the end of a peninsula.
-In the early 1900s, the community was established as a summer colony and the streets were still unpaved during that time.
+In the early 1900s, the community was established as a summer colony and the streets were still unpaved during.
 Every resident was happy to keep it that way.
 Due to the establishment of the public park there, they objected and complained that it would attract people from elsewhere in the town.
-Although, the Loop Parkway was completed in 1934, it finally made an easy to get to Point Lookout.
-In 1950s, the summer bungalows were renovated and expanded into permanent homes in an important numbers and a tiny business district appeared.
-Streets were also paved, and the post office arrived.
-According to the famous researchers in New York, Point Lookout had been a very safe neighborhood were no registered sex offenders living in this place in early 2007.
+Although, Loop Parkway was completed in 1934, it finally made Point Lookout easy to get to.